fallen-icarus/p2p-wallet/README.md

 The reason why the answers to the above questions are universally "No" is a product of how DApps and frontends (aka wallets) are designed.
 The eUTxO model natively supports *arbitrary* action compositions within transactions.
-Developers are simply not taking advantage of it, and by extension, they are preventing Cardano users from being able to take advantage of it.
+Unfortunately, developers are simply not taking advantage of it, and by extension, they are preventing Cardano users from being able to take advantage of it.

 There are two main reasons why developers need to start prioritizing support for composing actions within Cardano transactions:

 ### Cost Savings

-The transaction fee calculation for Cardano is:
+The (simplified) transaction fee calculation for Cardano is:

 ```
 fee = a * size_of_tx + b